All Products

 High availability (HA) status check

-If HA is not enabled for the deployment, the deployment cannot recover after the deployment fails.
+If HA is not enabled for the deployment, the deployment cannot recover after the deployment failures.
 To resolve this issue, publish the draft for the deployment again and manually cancel and then start the deployment.

 Checkpoint check